Substance Abuse Education & Treatment

 SAGE Counseling is licensed by the Arizona Department of Health Services to provide court-ordered misdemeanor domestic violence offender treatment (see the Arizona Revised Statutes 13-3601.01 regarding requirements to complete such a program).
-We primarily utilize group rather than individual counseling, and offer more than 50 domestic violence offender treatment groups currently operating in Maricopa County (some of which are offered in Spanish.
+We primarily utilize group rather than individual counseling, and offer more than 50 domestic violence offender treatment groups in Maricopa County (some of which are offered in Spanish.
 We also have multiple treatment modalities to better serve a variety of clients.
 Our groups are gender-specific and conducted in a psychoeducational format with a cognitive-behavioral approach.
-We employ structured curricula and methodologies that are designed to increase clients' self-awareness of their controlling and abusive attitudes and behavior, enhance their sense of personal responsibility, and facilitate the integration of the material into their relationships.
 The program particularly emphasizes clients' accountability, compliance with program and probation guidelines, and skill development and rehearsal.
+We employ structured curricula and methodologies that are designed to increase clients' self-awareness of their controlling and abusive attitudes and behavior, enhance their sense of personal responsibility, and facilitate the integration of positive changes.
 Our clients' assigned number of sessions follows the ADHS guidelines for licensed court-ordered domestic violence offender treatment programs.

 Cognitive Skills / Recidivism Reduction Groups

-This intervention is grounded in the idea that our feelings and behaviors are directed by our thoughts, not by external factors, such as people, situations, or events.
-The benefit of this knowledge is the understanding that we can change the way we think to change the way we feel and act, even if the external situation does not change.
-This approach is based on the scientifically supported data that most emotional and behavioral reactions are learned.
-Therefore, the goal of counseling is to help clients identify their problematic beliefs and cognitive sets and “unlearn” their unwanted reactions (including criminal behavior) while learning new ways of reacting.
-SAGE teaches clients about the effects of their current problem-solving styles in order to gain the knowledge necessary to develop healthy lives.
-This group is designed to instill values, increase empathy, promote positive changes, and enhance pro-social behavior.
+This program is grounded in the idea that our feelings and behaviors are directed by our thoughts more than by external factors, such as people, situations, or events.
+The benefit of this understanding is that we can change the way we think to change the way we feel and act, even if the external situation does not change.
+This approach is based on the scientifically supported perspective that most emotional and behavioral reactions are learned.
+Therefore, the goal of counseling is to help clients identify their problematic beliefs and cognitive sets and “unlearn” their unwanted reactions (including criminal behavior) while learning new ways of responding.
+SAGE teaches clients about the effects of their current decision-making and problem-solving styles in order to improve them and develop healthy lives.
+This group is designed to instill positive values, increase empathy, promote positive changes, and enhance pro-social behavior.
 In order to help clients experience greater success as they increase their self-awareness and gain understanding of the process of change, we also teach them the Stages of Change Model.

-Parenting classes assist clients in enhancing their current skills, as well as developing and rehearsing new skills.
-Appropriate strategies for dealing with difficult parenting situations are addressed, as well as positive communication skills, appropriate use of discipline, parents’ self-care, boundary setting, anger management, developmental stages of childhood/adolescence, self esteem, and family conflict management.
+Parenting counseling and education classes assist clients in enhancing their current skills, as well as developing and rehearsing new ones.
+Appropriate strategies for dealing with difficult parenting situations are addressed, as well as positive communication skills, appropriate use of discipline, parents’ self-care, boundary setting, anger management, developmental stages of childhood/adolescence, self-esteem, and family conflict management.

 Anger Management Counseling

-This program is designed for clients with clinical issues based more on aggressiveness and poor impulse control, rather than a pattern of power and control within relationships (which are focused on in our Domestic Violence Treatment program).
+This program is designed for clients with clinical issues based in aggressiveness, hostility, and poor impulse control, rather than a pattern of power and control within relationships (which are focused on in our Domestic Violence Treatment program).
 This program is not for clients with a domestic violence conviction, and does not fulfill the requirements for completing a licensed domestic violence offender treatment program.
-The program concentrates on improving impulse control, increasing clients' self-awareness of their controlling and aggressive attitudes and behavior, reducing hostile thinking patterns, enhancing their sense of personal responsibility and pro-social attitudes, and building multiple skills, e.g., conflict-resolution, problem-solving, communication, and positive self-talk.
+The program concentrates on increasing clients' self-awareness of their controlling and aggressive attitudes and behavior, reducing hostile thinking patterns, improving impulse control, enhancing their sense of personal responsibility and pro-social attitudes, and building multiple skills, e.g., conflict-resolution, problem-solving, communication, thought-stopping, and positive self-talk.
 These groups are generally co-ed.